The Four Foundations of High Brix Growing

 Soil energy is increased through root drenching and foliar feeding.

 Root drenches directly increase the conductivity in the soil.
 Depending on the type of ionic charge in a drench, we can stimulate the vegetative or reproductive processes in the plant.
-An example of this can be seen with two of the drenches we use: Growth Energy and Cat Drench.
+An example of this can be seen with two of the drenches we use: Growth Ionic Drench and Cat Drench.

-Growth Energy is primarily supplying the Nitrate form of nitrogen, which has a negative ionic charge.
-Using this in the soil stimulates growth of leaves and stems and will bulk up fruits and flowers.
+Growth Ionic Drench is primarily supplying the Nitrate form of nitrogen, which has a negative ionic charge.
+When applied to the soil, this product stimulates growth of leaves and stems, bulking up fruits and flowers nicely.
 At the other end of the spectrum is Cat Drench, short for Cationic root drench.
 Cat Drench features "cations" or positively charged ions, due to the ammonia form of nitrogen along with sulfates and phosphates.
 This positive charge also makes the plants grow, but instead of growing leaves and stems, they grow reproductive structures: calyxes, pistils, etc.

 When we understand the natural cycle of plant growth we can time the application of these drenches to enhance nature, improve yield, and most of all, improve quality.